No Straight Lines

-No Straight Lines is an anthology of queer comics covering a 40-year period from the late 1960s to the late 2000s.
+No Straight Lines: Four Decades of Queer Comics is an anthology of queer comics covering a 40-year period from the late 1960s to the late 2000s.
 It was edited by Justin Hall and published by Fantagraphics Books on August 1, 2012.

-The anthology traces the turning points in the history of LGBT comics over the 40-year period, including events such as the AIDS crisis.
+The anthology traces the turning points in the history of LGBTQ comics over the 40-year period, including events such as the AIDS crisis.
 It features work from established cartoonists such as Alison Bechdel, Howard Cruse, Roberta Gregory, Eric Shanower, and Paige Braddock, as well as then-up-and-coming cartoonists including Ellen Forney, Erika Moen, and Ariel Schrag.

 Development

 Editor Justin Hall was inspired to put together the anthology after curating a show of LGBT comics at the Cartoon Art Museum for the San Francisco Pride in 2006.
 According to Hall, despite the prevalence of gay male erotica in the underground comics scene since the late 1950s, LGBT literary comics become a subgenre only after the 1969 Stonewall riots, when a "sense of community" emerged and the queer underground comix scene began to thrive in San Francisco.
 With this anthology, Hall wanted to document, preserve and celebrate the "hidden history" of queer comics.

 Hall selected the works to include based on, in decreasing order of importance, "artistic merit, historic merit and representational merit".
 He explained that: "First and foremost, No Straight Lines should be a tremendously good read.
 After that, it should leave the reader with a better understanding of the complex history and diversity of LGBTQ comics".

+Filmmaker and transgender woman Lana Wachowski wrote an introduction to the book.